eoas-ubc/eoas-ubc.github.io/docs/crs-eosc211.md

 Outcomes and experiences are outlined above adjacent to corresponding OCSE project goals for transforming EOSC211.

-### Necessary instructor and TA skills

-Requirements include:

-* Maintain the text (Jupyter book).
-* Maintain Jupyter notebooks used for class, lab and homework.
-* Manage assignment update, delivery, collection, grading & feedback cycle.
-* Run labs and promote paired-programming.

 ## Students' experiences

-See notes above, including link to feedbac about Jupyter hubs.
+See notes above, including <a href="files/e211-feedback-221209.pdf">feedback about Jupyter hubs</a>.

-### a) Questions, data, results

-* Compare student success using Python to earlier using similar questions in assignments, labs and exams.
-* Instructor interview: eg, what is working well?
-What are 'pain points'?
-What needs fixing or improving?
-  * notes from "installfest feedback"
-* TA interview: same questions as instructors.
-* What student feedback is available?
-What do they say?
-  * midterm survey with ~100% response rate: MC and open questions.
-Summarized.
-  * Standard UBC end of term "Student Experience of Instruction" survey.

-### b) Discussion board activity
+### Discussion board activity

-Piazza discussion board topics from the first and second year after transforming eosc211 are illustrated in the figure here.
+Piazza [discussion board](https://lthub.ubc.ca/guides/piazza-instructor-guide/) topics from the first and second year after transforming eosc211 are illustrated in the figure here.
 Apparently, student concerns raised on the Piazza platform were relatively similar in both terms.

 ```{image} images/eosc211-piazzadata.png
 :alt: eosc211 Piazza data